TLC (group): 1990–1991: Formation and early years

-1992–1993: Ooooooohhh...
+1991–1994: Ooooooohhh...
 On the TLC Tip and early success

 Their debut album, Ooooooohhh...
 On the TLC Tip, was released on February 25, 1992, by LaFace/Arista Records.
-The songs on the album are a blend of funk (Watkins), hip-hop (Lopes), and R&B (Thomas), similar to the new jack swing sound popularized by producer Teddy Riley in the late 1980s.
+The songs on the album are a blend of funk (Watkins), hip-hop (Lopes), and R&B (Thomas), similar to the new jack-swing sound popularized by producer Teddy Riley in the late 1980s.
 The album was a critical and commercial success, being certified quadruple-platinum for shipments of four million copies in the United States.
 It scored three top-ten singles on the Billboard Hot 100 with "Ain't 2 Proud 2 Beg", "Baby-Baby-Baby" (peaked at number two), and "What About Your Friends", as well as the top 30 single "Hat 2 da Back".
 Observers coined the term "new jill swing" to describe the album and the group.
-Later, TLC's sound would evolve away from this genre, but not before opening the door for similar groups such as SWV, Destiny's Child, 702, Jade and the Lopes-produced Blaque.
+Later, TLC's sound evolved from the genre, but not before opening the door for similar groups such as SWV, Destiny's Child, 702, Jade, and the Lopes-produced Blaque.

 TLC's debut album, chiefly written by Dallas Austin and Lisa Lopes, consisted of playful lyrics, with some female-empowering songs.
 It was characterized by Watkins's contralto vocals, Thomas's mezzo-soprano vocals, and Lopes's soprano raps.
 The musical formula was augmented by the girls' brightly colored videos and peculiar costuming: each girl wore wrapped condoms on their clothing (Lopes also wore one over her left eye in a pair of glasses).